toanuitt/Intruder-Detection-/README.md

-# YOLO-Flask
+# Intruder Detection

-Running YOLO through a web browser using the Flask microframework.
+Running YOLOv5 and Deep SORT to detect and track intruders through a web browser interface using the Flask microframework.

 ## Table of Contents
 - [Requirements](#requirements)